Club-JDR/questmaster/README.md

 flask db init && flask db migrate && flask db upgrade
 ```

-Then, you can run the api:
+Then, you can run the app:

 ```sh
 flask run -p 8000